12 Weirdest Things To Do In Berlin

 The peak is where the former Cold War listening station is positioned.
 As eye-catching as it is, US officials sat here, listening in on the Russians and East Germans.
 But then, once the Berlin Wall fell, the place was left abandoned.

-David Lynch also owned it at one point, with the intention of turning it into a mediation center.
+David Lynch also owned it at one point, with the intention of turning it into a meditation center.
 Currently, it’s a rather capitalist-minded squat, which is honestly kind of hilarious.

 You can’t go all the way up into the dome anymore.
 To be honest, it was a bit scary and involved climbing up a pitch-black staircase.
 But the views are still worth it.
 Just make sure you go on a good weather day and bring your own snacks and drinks.